 Affordable Law for You are approached frequently in respect of disputes concerning Consumer Law.
-Disputes in respect of the sale of goods are dealt with under the Sale of Goods Act 1979 and the The Consumer Protection Act 1987.
+Disputes in respect of the sale of goods are dealt with under the following statutes - Consumer Rights Act 2015, Sale of Goods Act 1979 and The Consumer Protection Act 1987.
 The advantage of the Consumer Protection Act 1987 is that strict liability is created.
 Other areas where you may also be entitled to claim compensation if a dispute arises are if you have entered into a Consumer Credit Agreement, a Purchase of Sale or have entered inadvertently into an Unfair Contract.

 The Act does not apply to the sale of services

 The Sale of Goods Act applies to all buyers but consumers can access further remedies.
 Consumers are defined as people who are buying for purposes not related to their trade, business or profession.

 Under the Sale of Goods Act 1979 traders must sell goods that are as described and are of a satisfactory quality.
 If consumers discover that products are not as described or do not meet these requirements they can reject them and ask for their money back providing they do so quickly, alternatively, they can request a repair or replacement or claim compensation.

 The rights given by the Sale of Goods Act are against the supplier.
 Buyers can not usually claim directly against the manufacturer, however the buyer may have additional rights against the manufacturer if the manufacturer provided a guarantee.
 A buyer may also be able to claim against a credit card company.